LiveUI/SwiftGit/README.md

 </table>

 ## Use
+* `git clone git@github.com:LiveUI/SwiftGit.git`
-* Run `carthage update --platform osx --cache-builds` to install dependencies, run the app
+* `carthage update --platform osx --cache-builds` to install dependencies
+* Run the mac app target from Xcode

 #### If you don't have Carthage
 `brew install carthage`